Avaray/lora-keywords-finder/README.md

 ## Installation

+Currently, the extension is not yet available in the Extensions Browser.
+I submitted it, but need to wait for approval.
+Until then, you can install it from URL.

 1. Open "Extensions" tab in ForgeUI.
 2. Open "Install from URL" tab.
 3. Paste the following URL: `https://github.com/Avaray/lora-keywords-finder`